inkarkat/vim-VcsMessageRecall/README.md

   g:VcsMessageRecall\_{git,hg,svn}\_MessageRecallOptions Dictionaries.
 - Ignore Git "Merge branch(s) '...'" commit message boilerplate by default.
   This can be undone via: let g:VcsMessageRecall\_git\_MessageRecallOptions = {}
+- BUG: Git uses a slightly different boilerplate message for merges.

 ##### 1.05    23-Feb-2020
 - ENH: Message stores from working copies that are located next to the current